WHY PHYSICAL THERAPY IS IMPORTANT IN TREATING SPORTS INJURIES?

 - neck and shoulder injury

-- Inadequate warm-up or stretching practices before workout
+- Inadequate warm-up or stretching practices before a workout

 - Improper or poor training practices